Simpsonpt/AppSecEzine/README.md

 * "Fun -  Do you have spare time?"
 Open these links if you want to check some cool stuff, get your hands dirty on something witty, try new tech or just to have a nice time trying something out of the box.
 Remember that it may not always be related to security.

 This project started inside a company and was used to spread infosec culture around.
 If you have a security program running, mailing list or any group that think this will be welcome, feel free to use and redistribute.
-It will be released every week usually on a Friday morning.
+It will be released every week usually on a Friday morning via [Twitter](https://twitter.com/simps0n "@SiMpS0N").

 # License
 This project is under Creative Commons Attribution NonCommercial ShareAlike ([CC-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/ "CC-NC-SA")).